Gunilla Persson: Television

 Persson appeared in a small role in the 1980s soap opera Dallas while living in Dallas.

 Persson made her television debut in 2010 in the reality series Svenska New holllywoodfruar (Swedish New hollywoodwives): the series lasted one season and was broadcast on TV3.
 She has also participated in eight seasons of Svenska Hollywoodfruar (Swedish Hollywood-wives) as of 2017, also at TV3.
 Persson participated in the celebrity reality series Realitystjärnorna på godset (Reality Stars at the Manor) in 2014, and in 2015 got her own show called Gunilla tycker till (Gunilla states her opinion) where her fans got to vote on different jobs she had to try out.
 Persson also got a News show in 2017 called The Gunilla Show on viafree.
 In February 2013, Persson was a guest on The Schulman Show which is aired on Aftonbladet's website and presented by Alex Schulman.
 Persson recorded a music video with rapper Dogge Doggelito in 2015.
 In October 2015, Persson was a guest on the Norwegian talk show God kveld Norge!.

 On 13 April 2017, Persson's home in Pacific Palisades that has appeared in Svenska Hollywoodfruar was badly damaged by fire.
 Persson's 91-year-old mother was injured during the incident.

 In 2018, Persson participated in the celebrity version of Biggest Loser, broadcast on TV4.

+She participated in Melodifestivalen 2024 with the song "I Won't Shake (La La Gunilla)".
+She came fourth in her heat on 17 February 2024, moving on to the run-off round where she was ultimately eliminated.

 Personal life

 Gunilla Persson was married to Stephen Linville 1984–1990, whom she met at an acting class in Dallas.
 She lived in Francis Kellogg's apartment in New York in late 1980's, during which she also had a romance with Prince Albert of Monaco.
 Her boyfriend was hotel developer Patrick Ellis from 1990 until 1995.

 She has a daughter whose name is Erika, who was born in August 2002.
-Her mother Iris lives with her daughter.

 On 22 May 2018, Persson was arrested by Palm Beach police on a felony grand-theft charge for stealing sunglasses.
 She was released the following morning after posting a $5,000 bond.